mpiress/midpy/README.md

 </p>

 <p align="justify">
-Once the application and appropriate reduction model are defined, the executions are initiated through patterns described in the workflow  folder.
-In such a folder, ...
+Once applications and reduction models are defined as needed, the executions are initiated through patterns described in the workflow folder.
+There are a master and worker.py and an internal folder for each application with necessary scripts.
+A config.py is defined to compose the experimental behavior in the inner folder.
+The test, training, and cache warm-up datasets are described in such a file.
+The scheduler strategy, the number of tasks by chunk, and cache behavior parameters are defined too as part of the definitions.
+Finally, information about server port, number of workers, and workers initialized by computational note (i.e., wpool) are described.
+Besides the config.py, a descriptor.py file deals with the rules used for reading and writing into datasets during the experiments.
 </p>

 ## Contatos